Division of Equity and Engagement

 Dear Fresno State Community,

-As we settle into the rhythm of a new academic year, it's important to pause and reflect on the
+As we settle into the rhythm of a new academic year, it's important to pause and reflect

 values that define us as a campus community—inclusion, community, excellence and exploration